rashevskyv/4IFIR/README_ENG.md

 Don't hesitate to play with frequencies and use the Status Monitor to achieve the best stable result!

+#### FPSLocker

+With this plugin, you can unlock the frame rate in some games without using cheats.

+Metrics in the header:
+* **Large number on the right** - shows how many frames have passed in the last second for the running game.
+Allows you to make sure the program is working correctly
+* **Interval Mode** - internal game engine value based on NVN API, can take a value of **0**, **1**, or ****2****.
+By changing this value, we can change the maximum amount of FPS in the game. **2** - 30 FPS, **1** - 60 FPS, **0 - means the game has no FPS limit or uses another API.
+* **Custom FPS Target** - shows the maximum number of FPS for a particular game.
+If the game uses its own engine FPS restrictions, rather than the standard ones, it may be impossible to unlock more than 30 FPS without additional patches

+Switches:
+* **Increase/Decrease FPS target** - change the target number of frames per second in increments of 5 FPS. **Minimum** - 15 FPS, **maximum** - 60 FPS.
+If FPS is set above 30, then **Interval Mode** is set to 1.
+Otherwise, it is set to 2.
+* **Disable custom FPS target** - removes the FPS limit depending on the set **Interval Mode**.
+If **Interval Mode** is 2, the game will be capped at 30 FPS, if 1, at 60.
+* **Sync Wait (!)** - this is a dangerous setting that in most cases will lead to the game crashing (for example, Witcher 3 and Breath of The Wild), but in some cases, it can be beneficial by disabling double buffering, introducing minor graphical artifacts (for example, Xenoblade Chronicles 3).
+Use with caution.
+It is recommended to keep this **enabled**.
+* **Save settings** - save the profile for the currently running game, which will be automatically loaded by the plugin at launch next time.
+Do not use this feature if you have disabled synchronization (Sync Wait Off) and have not tested its safety, so you do not have to manually delete the saved profile.
+The profile is saved in `SaltySD/plugins/FPSLocker/TITLEID.dat`

 ### Performance Optimization, Choosing Suitable Frequencies, and Power Consumption

 To achieve optimal performance and avoid excessive energy consumption on your device, it is necessary to select frequency parameters that prevent the game from lagging.
 It is recommended to use the Status Monitor, a tool that allows you to track the load on your device's components.